Explain Different Types of Network Devices & Their Functions

 A switch is a multiport networking device, similar to a router, that comes with buffer and design features that can enhance its performance and efficiency (having many ports implies less traffic).
 This particular networking device works at the data link layer.
 Computers can be plugged into a switch’s many ports, making it an efficient option as far as the transmission of data is concerned.

 It receives incoming data frames, assesses the destination address (destination MAC address), runs the appropriate checks, and then transmits the frame to the connected device.
-The switch does error checking before it forwards the data packets, making it extremely efficient by only passing good packets to the intended port and not forwarding error-filled packets.
+The switch does error checking before it forwards the data packets, making it highly efficient by only passing good packets to the intended port and not forwarding error-filled packets.

 Bridge